-In 1962 they moved to Penarth beach where there was a slipway and there we stay to this day.
-Howard Smith joined in 62 at the age of nine and is still a member today, people like Dal Spinola over there 1964 Dave Silver 1968, the list goes on and the name of Penarth (Wales) Water Ski Club has been taken around the world in Water Ski Racing producing many European, British National, Welsh and Regional champions.
+In 1962 the club moved to Penarth beach where there was a slipway, and there we stay to this day.
+Howard Smith joined in 62 at the age of nine and remained a member half a century later.
+People like Dal Spinola 1964 and Dave Silver 1968 have taken the name of Penarth (Wales) Water Ski Club round the world in Water Ski Racing, producing many European, British National, Welsh and Regional champions.

-In 1976 we had 90 boat members are were one of the biggest clubs in the country but had nothing material to show for it apart from an extended slipway and a small shower block but we had club spirit and wherever we went Red jackets to the fore everybody new the Welsh were here.
+In 1976 we had 90 boat members and were one of the biggest clubs in the country but had nothing material to show for it apart from an extended slipway and a small shower block but we had club spirit and wherever we went, Red jackets to the fore, everybody knew the Welsh were there.
 70 boats all lined along the beach for a Welsh Grand Prix, Waves pounding over the sea wall when we were supposed to be racing.

 Then the oil crisis hit that was the time we started losing members.
 A multi-storey car park was built which the club probably should have had shares in given the amount of money paid for parking, although some members did find a way to get two cars out at a time.
 We had our shower block there, the cafe was at times reliant on us as we were the only ones daft enough to be on the seafront.

 Penarth was the top Waterski Racing club in Britain.